Tower block: History

 The Hakka people in southern China have adopted communal living structures designed to be easily defensible in the forms of weilongwu (围龙屋), as well as (yuanzhai) tulou [(園寨)土楼], often abbreviated to yuanlou [園楼]; the latter are large, enclosed and fortified earth buildings, between two (though usually at least three) and five stories high and housing up to 80 families.
-The oldest still standing tulou dates back from the 14th century.
+The oldest tulou still standing dates from the 14th century.

 High-rises were built in the Yemeni city of Shibam in the 16th century.
-The houses of Shibam are all made out of mud bricks, but about five hundred of them are tower houses, which rise five to sixteen stories high, with each floor having one or two apartments.
+The houses of Shibam are all made of mud bricks, but about five hundred of them are tower houses, which rise five to sixteen stories high, with each floor having one or two apartments.
 This technique of building was implemented to protect residents from Bedouin attacks.
 While Shibam has existed for around two thousand years, most of the city's houses date from the 16th century.
 The city has the tallest mud buildings in the world, some more than 30 meters (100 feet) high.
 Shibam has been called "one of the oldest and best examples of urban planning based on the principle of vertical construction" or "Manhattan of the desert".

 The engineer's definition of high-rise buildings comes from the development of fire trucks in the late 19th century.
 Magirus had shown the first cogwheel sliding ladder in 1864.
 The first turntable ladder drawn by horses was developed in 1892 which had a length of 25 meters (82 ft).
 The extension ladder was motorized by Magirus in 1904.
-The definition of a maximum of 22 meters (72 ft) for the highest floor was common in the building regulations at the time and it is still so today in Germany.
-The common height for turntable ladders did later go to 32 meters (105 feet), so that 30 meters (98 ft) is a common limit in some building regulations today, for example in Switzerland.
+A limit of 22 meters (72 ft) for the highest floor was common in building regulations at that time and it still remains so in Germany.
+The common height for turntable ladders later increased to 32 meters (105 feet), so that 30 meters (98 ft) is a common limit in some building regulations, for example in Switzerland.
 Any building that exceeds the height of the usual turntable ladders in a city must install additional fire safety equipment, so that these high-rise buildings have a different section in the building regulations in the world.